Other Articles from Joan Thatiah

 7) Potential disruptions

 As your little one’s imagination develops they are likely to experience nightmares, night terrors, or random awakenings.
 “From infancy, I taught my children to get back to sleep on their own if they woke up at night,” Shares Doris Wanjiku, a mother of 3 aged between 10 and 17.
 If he wakes up at night, as long as he is safe, do as little as possible and he will learn to soothe himself back to sleep.

 8) Consistent morning routine

-Listing down the things that he needs to do each morning, allocate the amount of time each task will take and draw up a pattern.
+List down the things that he needs to do each morning, allocate the amount of time each task will take, and draw up a pattern.
 This works well if you teach your child to do each task as independently as possible.
 The routine is likely to stick if he feels a sense of responsibility.
-Just like the evening routine, write it down and post it on a surface he sees everyday.
-Be patient and give plenty of commendation, praise and even rewards.
+Just like the evening routine, write it down and post it on a surface he sees every day.
+Be patient and give plenty of commendation, praise, and even rewards.
 Do not nag or scold your child.
 Getting ready for school will become a seamless, pleasant experience.